suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 > As a reliable way to test the addrof primitive,
 > I am using functions.
 In fact, by default, when passing
 > a function variable to the print function in Lua,
-> the address of the function is shown.
+> the address of the function is displayed.
 We can use this
 > to test if our primitive works.

-From this first test, it seems that the for loop is not returning what we expected -- that is, a leak of the address of the argument.
+From this test, it seems that the for loop is not returning the address leak we expect.
 To find out the reason about this, I took a little break and inspected the function responsible for this in the source code.
 The relevant snippets follow:

 ```c